Surprise, suspicion in Thailand as pro-army party leads election race

 Many tweets referred to inconsistencies between the numbers for voter turnout and ballots cast in some parliamentary constituencies, and some questioned the overall turnout of less than 70 percent, which was much lower than expected.

-“There is suspicion about extra ballots where the number of ballots was higher than the number of voters in some districts,” said Pheu Thai Party spokesperson Ladawan Wongsriwong.
+“There is suspicion about extra ballots where the number of ballots was higher than the number of voters in some districts,” said Pheu Thai party spokeswoman Ladawan Wongsriwong.
 “There is also suspicion about reports of vote-buying.”

-He said the party’s legal team was considering whether to submit complaints to the Election Commission.
+She said the party’s legal team was considering whether to submit complaints to the Election Commission.

 The Election Commission had planned to announce the unofficial results for the 500-seat lower House of Representatives on Sunday evening but said its announcement had been delayed until Monday, without giving a reason.